University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_5.md

 <img alt="image" src="https://github.com/user-attachments/assets/7132f62b-a7a3-493f-ad61-6908a0feb894" />

-**If you need help with understanding what the columns in the table mean please ask :) and we wil talk you through it**
+**If you need any help understanding what each of the columns in the table means, please feel free to ask :) We’d be happy to talk you through it!**

 **Questions:**
-- What gene or resistance determinant was detected?
+- Which antimicrobial resistance (AMR) genes or mutations are present in the genome?
-- What antimicrobial or antimicrobial class is it associated with?
+- Which antibiotics or antimicrobial classes are these genes/mutations associated with?
-- Is the match complete or partial?
-- How similar is the detected sequence to the reference ('Target length` compared to `Reference sequence length`?
+- How strong is the sequence match for each AMR determinant (e.g., % coverage and % identity)?
+- Are there multiple AMR determinants associated with the same antimicrobial class?
+- What does the overall AMR profile tell you about the potential resistance of this bacterium?

 # **4. Genomic detection of AMR using abritamr**